Would You Let Elon Musk Into Your Mind? The Truth Behind Neuralink’s Brain Chips

 A brain chip stops sounding like surgery and starts sounding like an accessory.

-But here’s the catch, this isn’t a wearable.
+But here’s the catch I feel like I need to mention because a lot of people are glossing over it online, this isn’t a wearable.
 You can’t put it back in the box when you’re done.

 This is your brain.